Plus/Premium subscribers can self-import a spreadsheet of guests with tickets.

 Your spreadsheet can be as simple as a list of names (though we recommend importing email addresses if they are available).
 The examples shown below focus on the name formats and ticket details needed to create the correct orders.
 For simplicity, we've omitted the common, but straightforward, columns for address and contact info.

 You can view a complete list and description of fields/column headers here.
 You can also import your data into a custom field by choosing "user defined field" from the dropdown.
 In general, it's better to use existing fields where possible as custom fields have limited reporting tools.

 Basic Imports: Each Guest is their own ticketbuyer

-Note: Guests can easily be assigned to sit at specific tables at anytime.
+Note: Guests can easily be assigned to sit at specific tables at anytime - regardless of their ticket type.
 Table tickets, where one buyer hosts multiple guests on a single ticket requires an advanced import.

 Advanced Imports require columns, and data for each row, for: